Healthy Made Tasty. A Cancer Council website

 Image of a jar of fresh fruit topped with yoghurt on a white cutting board with a spoon for serving on the side

-These juicy gems make a come back after the winter months.
+These sweet gems make a come back after the winter months.
 Perfect as a snack by themselves, in a delicious fruit and yoghurt mix or try in a crisp green salad.

 Did you know that strawberries are high in vitamin C. Vitamin C supports your immune system.